bloomdata-com-my/datasets/README.md

 +---+----------------------------+-----------+----------------+------------------+

 No columns with non-standard English characters found.
-Since 'product_id' is unique, no further data cleaning is needed.
+Since 'product_id' column is unique, no further data cleaning is needed.

-Showing the first 3 rows of the 'products' table after processing and storing in the database.
+Below are the first 3 rows of the 'products' table after processing and storing in the database.
 The complete table is available in 'products.parquet'.
 +---+----------------------------------+-----------------------+---------------------+----------------------------+--------------------+------------------+-------------------+-------------------+------------------+
 |   | product_id                       | product_category_name | product_name_lenght | product_description_lenght | product_photos_qty | product_weight_g | product_length_cm | product_height_cm | product_width_cm |
 +---+----------------------------------+-----------------------+---------------------+----------------------------+--------------------+------------------+-------------------+-------------------+------------------+